BranislavLazic/ecommerce/actors-futures-cats.md

 ```

-Similarly, a trait for each of the `ProductHttpClient` and `InventoryHttpClient` actors need to be created.
+Similarly, a client API trait is created for each of the `ProductHttpClient` and `InventoryHttpClient` actors.
 All three traits are mixed into the `ReceivingOrchestrator` actor.
-The result is a much cleaner coordinate actor:
+Where  The result is a much cleaner coordinator actor:

 ```
-class ReceivingOrchestrator(implicit val timeout: Timeout) extends Actor with InventoryApi with ProductApi with ReceivingApi {
+class ReceivingOrchestrator(implicit val timeout: Timeout) extends Actor with InventoryApi  // The client API traits are mixed into the ReceivingOrchestrator actor with ProductApi with ReceivingApi {

    import akka.pattern.pipe
    // other imports...